-If a Grant of Representation has already been issued in a Commonwealth country, you can go through the process of resealing a grant of probate with the UK Probate Registry to facilitate the release of UK assets.
+If a Grant of Representation has already been issued in a Commonwealth country, you can go through the process of resealing the grant with the UK Probate Registry to facilitate the release of UK assets.

 At Scott Bailey, our expert Wills, Trusts, and Probate team is here to assist you with the resealing process.
 We provide comprehensive support, including drafting the necessary legal documents and submitting the application to the Probate Registry in England and Wales, ensuring a smooth and efficient process.